kphillips001/sessions/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+## Encryption vs Hashing

+- for password storage use hashing, because encryption is two way, but hashing is one way.
+Once hashed there is no (easy) way of getting the original string back.

+## Auth workflow

+- register an account.
+- login.
+- log out.
+- restrict access to resources.